naomiwritescode/jaffle_shop/models/overview.md

 {% docs __overview__ %}

-## Data Documentation for Jaffle Shop
+## Data Documentation for Jaffle Shops

 `jaffle_shop` is a fictional ecommerce store.